 Although it is considered rude in real life, expect to be interrupted in the IELTS speaking exam.
 This is not a bad thing!
 It’s actually a good thing.
 The examiner has to pay careful attention to the timing of the test and will need to cut you off at the end of each part if you reach the time limit.
 This simply shows that you are a fluent speaker, not that you are boring the examiner!
 So if you get cut off mid-sentence, you are might actually doing well.

-If you keep these 5 strategies in mind and get lots of practice before the big day, you are bound to give the best performance you are capable of.
+If you keep these 5 IELTS speaking tips in mind and get lots of practice before the big day, you are bound to give the best performance in the IELTS speaking test you are capable of.
 Good luck!

 Are you thinking of taking the IELTS exam?
 Why not sit one of our IELTS Preparation courses in at the Wimbledon School of English!
 You can take our IELTS preparation courses for 4, 6 or 10 weeks, which not only prepare you for the IELTS exam but also give you academic study techniques for use in an English-speaking university.

 We got 15/15 strengths in our recent British Council inspection, and offer a great London location, quality accommodation, a wide range of courses and free activities every day.